Is the network “stealing” my campaigns?

 Postback - harm or benefit?

-Could it be that the postback is needed to "steal" my data?
 No. Networks that value their customer base use postback to assess the quality of traffic and create optimization tools.
-You can read more about postback and its benefits here.

 03